3rd Party Reproduction

 Undergoing IVF

-If you or your partner are providing the eggs, the IVF process will involve you directly.
-If you’re using an egg donor, the donor will go through the IVF treatment.
+If an intended parent is providing the eggs, the IVF process will involve the intended parent(s) directly.
+If the intended parents are using an egg donor, the donor will go through the IVF treatment.
 The goal at this stage is to create and freeze embryos for later use.

 Step 3:

-Choosing a surrogate is a critical step.
-She will undergo comprehensive health assessments, blood tests, and screenings to ensure she is in good health and ready for embryo transfer as part of the fertility treatment process.
+The intended parents shall select a gestational carrier.
+The gestational mother will undergo comprehensive health assessments, blood tests, and screenings to ensure she is in good health and ready for embryo transfer as part of the fertility treatment process.

 Step 4: